 Steve’s practice primarily involves defending builders in construction defect disputes.
 He also devotes a significant amount of his time to advising employers in regard to employment matters and representing employers in disputes arising from such matters.
 In addition, during the past fifteen years, Steve so has been heavily involved in all aspects of insurance coverage law, from drafting insurance policy terms to advising insurance companies with regard to their duties in a wide variety of circumstances, as well as defending insurance companies in coverage disputes in Oregon and Washington courts.

-Ryans practice focuses on the defense of commercial liability claims.
-Ryan has experience in Criminal defense, family and divorce law and focused guiding municipalities through Department of Environmental Conservation environmental impact assessments.
+Ryan’s practice focuses primarily on the defense of personal injury, premises liability, and automotive claims.
+Before joining the firm, Ryan gained experience in criminal defense, family and divorce law, and municipal law, where he focused on guiding municipalities through Department of Environmental Conservation Environmental Impact Assessments.

 Catherine Sutton received her law degree from the Seattle University School of Law in 2018 and was admitted to the Washington State Bar the same year.
 While in law school, Catherine was a Senior Staff Editor for the Seattle Journal for Social Justice, the Vice President of Communications for the Alternative Dispute Resolution Board, and an employment law research assistant for Professor Charlotte Garden.
 She also worked in the Ronald A. Peterson Law Clinic representing trademark clients before the United States Patent and Trademark Office.